-This tutorial is intended for those who have never used Xena before.
-We will cover how to create your first Visual Spreadsheet with gene expression, mutation, and copy number variation data.
+This tutorial is made for those who have never used Xena.
+We will cover how to create a Visual Spreadsheet with gene expression, mutation, and copy number variation data.

-These resources can help you gain a basic understanding of these concepts:
+These resources can help you gain basic knowledge of these concepts:

 Part A: 5 min